Fan Effect on Radiator Heat Transfer CFD Simulation

 Introduction to Radiator Performance

-Radiator is a device to raise air temperature in an environment.
+The radiator is a device to raise the air temperature in an environment.
 The working mechanism of these radiators is that the outlet hot water or outlet hot steam flows of the boiler, flow through the pipes and transfer heat to the radiator fins, increasing the temperature of these plates, and consequently increasing the temperature of the room temperatures.
-Radiators are usually made of aluminum, cast iron and steel because they have a very good thermal conductivity.
+Radiators are usually made of aluminum, cast iron, and steel because they have very good thermal conductivity.
 We can divide radiators into two horizontal and vertical groups according to the location of the fans.

-The present problem is to simulate the heat transfer and air flow around a radiator.
-There are three horizontal fans for force convection.
+The present problem is to simulate the heat transfer and airflow around a radiator.
+There are three horizontal fans for forced convection.
 It consists of several rows of fins and aluminum plates that increase the rate of heat transfer.
-Inside the top and bottom tubes of the radiator and its middle fins passes the hot water flow, which is not included in the modeling; in fact, it is assumed that all the walls of the radiator tubes and fins have specified constant temperature as a profile.
+Inside the top and bottom tubes of the radiator and its middle fins pass the hot water flow, which is not included in the modeling; in fact, it is assumed that all the walls of the radiator tubes and fins have specified constant temperature as a profile.
 Therefore, the temperature profile is the function of the height of the plates.